jmari/SCouchDB/README.md

 # SCouchDB
 Pharo driver for CouchDB database using Zinc client.
-Supports Mango queries and implements Voyage API
+Supports Mango queries and implements a very simple implementation of Voyage API (Objects are always serialized in one document per object).

 Install
 -------